.

 For about a decade, UCSB computer engineering assistant professor Kerem Çamsari employed a novel approach, called probabilistic computing, which is based on probabilistic bits (p-bits), to solve an array of complex combinatorial optimization problems, of which the traveling salesperson problem is perhaps the best known.
 (In it, a salesperson must find the shortest route to visit a given number of cities, none more than once.)
 Eventually, as Çamsari says, “With everything moving to AI,” he began applying his optimization algorithms to the new task of training a deep generative artificial intelligence (AI) model.

-Recently Shaila Niazi, a third-year PhD student in Çamsari’s lab, achieved a significant breakthrough in that effort, becoming the first to use probabilistic hardware to train a deep generative model on a large scale to address a real-life problem, such as recognizing handwritten digits or images of real objects, such as fashion products, birds, cats, dogs, and automobiles.
-Niazi used those novel tools to generate an image that was not in the training dataset, which, she describes as “one of the most basic tasks for a generative AI model,” adding, “After training our network, we can tell it to dream up a new image, and it can do that.”
+Recently Shaila Niazi, a third-year PhD student in Çamsari’s lab, achieved a significant breakthrough in that effort, becoming the first to use probabilistic hardware to train a deep generative model on a large scale to address a real-life problem, including recognizing handwritten digits or images of real objects, such as fashion products, birds, cats, dogs, and automobiles.
+Niazi used those novel tools to generate an image that was not in the training data set, which, she describes as “one of the most basic tasks for a generative AI model,” adding, “After training our network, we can tell it to dream up a new image, and it can do that.”
+The work appears in an article titled "Training deep Boltzmann networks with sparse Ising machines" and published in the June 17 issue of the journal Nature Electronics.

 "As far as we know," Çamsari notes, “this may be the first paper describing the use of Ising machines — a recently developed physics-based probabilistic computer designed to perform optimization problems — to train a large-scale machine-learning [ML] model without any simplifications of the dataset.
 That's something new, made possible only by recent advances in probabilistic computers.”
 Previously, to simplify the recognition task, people might have lowered the image quality of a 28x28-pixel image, by converting it to, say, 6x6 pixels.